Free patterns and tips for all your quilting and quilt care needs.

 Every quilter makes their own rules as to how much material should be purchased.
 If you are buying for a particular project, always purchase a little extra to compensate for shrinkage, an error in calculation or making a wrong cut.
 If you are in search of nothing in particular and happen onto a bolt of fabric that must go home with you, buy at least one yard/meter.
 If the material is being discontinued, you may want to consider purchasing as much as is available, especially if you have a vision as to what project it would be included in.

-Most fabrics come in bolts that are 44/45" wide.
-There are other sizes with names such as Fat Quarters and Eighth Quarters.
-Fat Quarters are as their name depicts, a quarter of a yard of material which usually measures 22" x 18".
-Eighth Quarters again are just what their name says, an eighth of a yard of material measuring 11" x 18" or 9" x 22" depending on how the fabric store cuts them.
-The sizes for Quarters may vary slightly depending on the actual width of the original bolt of material.
+Fabric is usually sold in bolts that are 44/45" wide.
+There are other sizes with names such as Fat Quarters and Eighths.
+Fat Quarters are as their name depicts, a quarter of a yard of material; however, they typically measures 22" x 18".
+Eighths, again, are what their name says.
+An eighth of a yard of material is one that measures 11" x 18" or 9" x 22", depending on how the fabric store makes their cuts.
+The sizes for Quarters may also vary slightly depending on the actual width of the original bolt of material.

 Simple quilts to adorn your home It should be noted that quarters are cut from a half yard of material and then cut in half to make a fat quarter.
 Fat quarters of fabric may not be enough length if your pattern calls for a quarter yard.
 This measurement usually means a quarter of a yard by 45" wide.
 Quarters are ideal for small quantities of the just the right color or pattern needed for your project, and there are books available about making quilts out of nothing but Fat Quarters.